Using Pre-Aggregations

 When to use indexes?

-To maximize performance, you can introduce an index per type of query so the set of dimensions used in the query overlap as much as possible with the ones defined in the index.
-Measures are traditionally only used in indexes if you plan to filter a measured value and the cardinality of the possible values of the measure is low.
+To maximize performance, you can introduce an index per each query type so that the set of dimensions used in a query overlaps as much as possible with the set of dimensions in the index.
+Measures are usually only used in indexes if you plan to filter on a measure value and the cardinality of the possible values of the measure is low.

-Suppose you have a pre-aggregation that has millions of rows with the following structure:
+Suppose you have a pre-aggregation that has millions of rows and the following structure:

 timestampproduct_nameproduct_categoryzip_codeorder_total